+Our Djanogly Gallery is now open and you can enjoy the Mat Collishaw exhibition.
 Our Pavilion Café and externally accessed public toilets are open.
-We look forward to welcoming you back to our Galleries and Museum in accordance with Government guidance from Tuesday 18 May.
+We look forward to welcoming you back to the Weston Gallery and University of Nottingham Museum from Thursday 20 May.
 The Gallery Café remains temporarily closed.
 Please visit the What's On section of our website to see what other events we have planned during summer 2021.

 - What happens if I can no longer attend an event I have booked due to having to self-isolate or having Covid-19 symptoms?

 Do not visit Lakeside if you or anyone you live with is feeling unwell or have a temperature, consistent cough or loss of taste.
 If you are experiencing Covid-19 symptoms, please isolate as per government guidance.

 If you, or anyone in your household or support bubble has tested positive or has displayed any symptoms of Covid-19 in the last 10 days and we are notified by you at least two hours prior to the event start time, we can cancel or reschedule your booking.